Training Philosophy & Approach to Movement Training

 Breathing is essential for physical and mental health, endurance, work capacity, study, and meditation.
-Yoga & Systema Teaches that 'Breath is the bridge between Mind & Body'.
+Yoga & Systema both teach that 'Breath is the bridge between Mind & Body'.

 Relaxation.
-While one line of muscles tenses, another relaxes in order to support the movement.
-Relaxation can be seen as minimizing uncessary tension in the body and mind.
+While one line of muscles tense, another relaxes in order to support the movement.
+Relaxation can be seen as minimizing any unecessary tension in the body and mind.